Lessinghof, 1930–1931. Architect: Thomas Wechs. Photo: Daniela Christmann

 Construction began in the fall of 1930, and Lessinghof was completed on August 1, 1931.

-There were three types of apartments: The smallest living space averaged about 70 square meters with two to three rooms.
+There were 68 apartments in the Lessinghof in total with three different types of accommodation: The smallest living space averaged about 70 square meters with two to three rooms.

 The medium-sized apartments had an average of 90 square meters with three to four rooms.